levsero/test_embed/doc/api.md

 </script>
 ```

-The Widget contact form pre-populated using the data in zE.identify:
+The Widget contact form pre-populated using the data in `zE.identify()`:

 ![example](https://zen-marketing-documentation.s3.amazonaws.com/docs/en/widget_api_identify.png)

-Note: The user syncing functionality of zE.identify is currently in beta - if you would like to know more - email acottrell@zendesk.com
+Note: The user syncing functionality of `zE.identify()` is currently in beta - if you would like to know more - email acottrell@zendesk.com

 ### zE.hide